 At SoleScience, we are a team of Canadian Certified Pedorthists (C Ped (C)s).
-We are experts in foot and lower limb assessment, as well as the design, manufacture and modification of custom foot orthotics and orthopedic footwear.
+We are experts in foot and lower limb assessment, as well as the design, manufacture and modification of custom orthotics & orthotic insoles and orthopedic footwear.
 A common question we hear from our SoleScience patients is about why we can’t provide our patients with a prescription for their custom foot orthotics.
 As Pedorthists, we embrace close professional relationships and collaboration with family physicians, surgeons and other specialized doctors to provide our patients with the prescriptions required.
 Our expert network can also formulate diagnoses and provide specialist referrals (i.e. Orthopaedic Surgeon) for our patients.
 Furthermore, all major insurance providers require that a prescription come from a medical doctor, surgeon or other specialist for coverage.

 Why Does an Orthotics Prescription Need to Come from a Physician?